tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 initiate attacks of this kind, in doing so, automatically consent to retaliation -- which can include escalation to anything up to (and including) Final Death.
-Escalation must be at least vaguely reasonable ("Bill insulted the color of my shoes, so I diablerized him," isn\'t going to fly), with final adjudication in cases where players cannot agree going to an ST. PvP that ends in a fatality locks the killer from penalty-free retirement for a month, to allow interested parties to react.\
+Escalation must be at least vaguely reasonable ("Bill insulted the color of my shoes, so I diablerized him," isn't going to fly), with final adjudication in cases where players cannot agree going to an ST. PvP that ends in a fatality locks the killer from penalty-free retirement for a month, to allow interested parties to react.

-\
-Example 1 : Joe the Elder is feeling bored, so he wants to go abduct Matt the Anarch off the riverfront and blood-bond him.\
+Example 1 : Joe the Elder is feeling bored, so he wants to go abduct Matt the Anarch off the riverfront and blood-bond him.

-\
-Joe may not, without Matt\'s consent.\
+Joe may not, without Matt's consent.
-\

 Example 2: Bob the Ventrue was sleighted last Elysium by Carmilla the Brjuah, and now he wants to send a message.
-So, he poisons a few members of her herd and sends a sternly-worded letter to mind her place.\
+So, he poisons a few members of her herd and sends a sternly-worded letter to mind her place.

-\
-Bob does not need to obtain Carmilla\'s consent to attack her herd, but Carmilla now has free reign to retaliate -- including by kicking in Bob\'s door, stake in hand.\
+Bob does not need to obtain Carmilla's consent to attack her herd, but Carmilla now has free reign to retaliate -- including by kicking in Bob's door, stake in hand.
-\

 It goes without saying that this does not extend to allowing free reign on crossing certain lines (eg: torture, rape, et cetera).